-If, therefore, your enquiry relates to a former member of Magdalen Hall, you should write to the Archivist of Hertford College, Dr Lucy Rutherford, at firstname.lastname@example.org.
+If, therefore, your enquiry relates to a former member of Magdalen Hall, you should write to the Archivist of Hertford College, Dr Lucy Rutherford, at email@example.com.
 Due to a fire at the Hall, almost no archives of Magdalen Hall relating to its members survive from before the 1820s.
+If you enquiry relates to Magdalen College, you should write to the Archivist at firstname.lastname@example.org.

 Magdalen College and Magdalen Hall – a brief history